ColeDoh/DataExploration/index.md

 ---
-title: Paste Special by Cole Doherty
+title: Drug Overdose Deaths in Connecticut From 2012 to 2018 by Cole Doherty
 ---

 ## Introduction